 An unreliable facility manager can make the wrong decisions regarding the organization’s operations.
-In turn, this would affect the organization considerably, as proper decision-making is critical in ensuring growth.
+In turn, this would affect the organization considerably, as proper decision-making is critical to future growth.

 Facility service providers are responsible for the general outlook of the organizations they serve.
 They are responsible for ensuring that the facilities available meet the recommended business, health, and government standards.
-This helps avoid losses incurred from government fines or valued clientele.
+This helps avoid government fines or loss of clientele.

-Organizations with dysfunctional facility managers set the way for eventual bankruptcy or clampdown by government bodies.
+Organizations with dysfunctional facility managers pave the way for eventual bankruptcy or potential restrictions by government bodies.
 This flaw within management would have been the cause after the continuous loss of clients and contacts, which could have aided in its development and continued growth.

 A reliable facility manager ensures that staff, clients, and visitor experience remain top-notch by arranging procedures and equipment accordingly.
-This practice provides a stress-free experience for all parties, inclusive to themselves.
+This practice provides a stress-free experience for all parties, inclusive of themselves.

-Engaging a reliable facility manager’s service increases the outlook of the organization’s physical structure and its personnel’s entire performance outlook.
+Engaging a reliable facility manager’s service increases the future of the organization’s physical structure and its personnel’s entire performance.

 Never Break The Trust Of A Facility Manager

 Trust with a facility manager is necessary for the organization and its personnel to perform effectively and efficiently.

 Moreover, it has become customary for some supervisors to question their subordinates’ efficiency without meeting their responsibilities.
 This type of relationship should never to exist between facility managers and supervisors.

 Experienced and qualified facility managers are more concerned about the output of existing implemented systems than the organization’s production.

 For instance, they understand that increased output increases the chances of survival for any organization regardless of their operation mode.
 Their experience and expertise help them detect lapses and loopholes in existing facility setups to ensure continued growth.

-Findings must report to the office(s), which would arrange for upgrades or renovations to be made based on the facility manager’s recommendation.
+Findings must be reported in order to arrange for upgrades or renovations to be made based on the facility manager’s recommendations.

-When supervisors proceed to make decisions contrary to the facility management service provider’s advice, it severs the communication channel between both offices.
+When supervisors proceed to make decisions contrary to the facility management service provider’s advice, it severs the communication channel between all offices.

 As a result, this also speaks of distrust in the personnel’s decision-making abilities and unreliability in their judgment.